Post office workers in Iceland go above and beyond to make every delivery – even when the letter has no address.

 Instead of a name, the sender wrote: “A horse farm with an Icelandic/Danish couple and three kids and a lot of sheep!”
 They added that, “the Danish woman works in a supermarket in Búðardalur”.

-The persistent postal workers in Iceland ended up making that sure the letter found its way to Búðardalur, but this was apparently not a new challenge for the postal staff.
+The persistent postal workers in Iceland ended up making that sure the letter found its way to Búðardalur, but this was apparently not a new challenge for the postal staff because they’d successfully delivered letters even when mailers change mailing address of their houses.

 The Icelandic website Skessuhorn reports that many other customers have sent letters lacking important information – but the post office never gives up on delivering the letters to the proper recipients.